sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-02/chapter-02/README.md

     * Public inputs: all the information for a firing event
         * a committed hash of the fleet location;
         * target coordinates `(pos_x, pos_y)`;
-        * hit or miss any ship;
+- Outputs: hit or miss any ship
-- Outputs: Nothing.
-Error will be thrown if there is anything wrong with the inputs during proof generation or verification.

 ## Write circuit in Zokrates